 To Home Page

-NAS device using a thin client and a USB hard drive
+NAS - using a thin client and a USB hard drive

 Network attached storage (NAS) is data storage connected to a network, providing data access to a all the computers in this network.
 A NAS device actually is a computer as well but without monitor, keyboard and mouse.
 It operates as a file server and normally runs 24/7.
 The image below shows how a NAS device and multiple computers are connected to a home network (LAN).